Wisconsin Court Records

 Publicly available records are also accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

-• Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+- Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

 Family Court Records can include marriage records and divorce records.
-These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
-Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third-party public record websites.
+These records contain personal information of those involved, and their maintenance is critical should anyone involved wish to make changes.
+Because of this, both marriage and divorce records can be considered more difficult to locate and obtain than other public records and may not be available through government sources or third-party public record websites.

 How to Access Wisconsin Family Court Records via Mail

 Depending on the record of interest and the authority of the requesting party, Wisconsin family court records may also be requested via mail.
-To obtain family court records via mail, the requesting party is required to prepare a written request indicating any information required to facilitate record search.
+To obtain family court records via mail, the requesting party must prepare a written request indicating any information required to facilitate record search.
 Written requests must state relevant details of the record required including the record type required, the full name(s) of the parties involved, the date and place the case was filed and the case file number of the record.

 Requestors are advised to contact the record custodian for information regarding any unique record retrieval requirements for jurisdiction.
 In most cases, the requestor may also be required to enclose the written request along with a cheque or money order payment for any indicated fees, as well as a copy of a government-issued photo-ID, and self-addressed envelope for delivering the requested records to the requesting party.